 The question is: does building an attribution tool qualify as R&D for tax purposes?
 The short answer is yes, but only if you can show you resolved technical uncertainty, not just business uncertainty.
 There is a meaningful difference, and HMRC will look for it.

 This article is for agency founders who have built or commissioned custom attribution tooling and want to know whether the costs qualify.
 We'll walk through the criteria, the common mistakes, and the documentation you need to support a claim.
-As ICAEW qualified accountants, we've seen claims succeed and fail based on how well the technical story is told.
+Working exclusively with agency founders, we've seen claims succeed and fail based on how well the technical story is told.

 What HMRC Actually Looks For in an R&D Claim